Dhruv-NNT/Generative-AI-and-NLP-Projects/Stock Market Assistant/README.md

 # Advanced Stock Market Analysis with Deep Learning and NLP

 Welcome to the Advanced Stock Market Analysis project!
-This project leverages state-of-the-art Natural Language Processing (NLP) techniques and cutting-edge deep learning models to revolutionize stock market analysis by extracting actionable insights from vast amounts of unstructured data from news articles and social media.
+This project leverages state-of-the-art Natural Language Processing (NLP) techniques such as PEFT and QLoRa and cutting-edge large language models to revolutionize stock market analysis by extracting actionable insights from vast amounts of unstructured data from news articles and social media.

 ## 🎯 Project Overview